The Veil stool is made from 4000 disposable face masks

 “[At this point], the entire project changed direction and into designing a stool that used the mask in both its soft form and solid form.”

 To emphasise the origins of the materials used, Slatter opted for a two-tone design creating a steady gradient of blue to white.
 This was achieved by dissecting the 3 layers that make up each disposable face mask and separating the blue fibers from the white.

 “Any off-cuts and the middle filter layer were melted down to make the feet, meaning every part of the mask apart from the small metal nose grip was used.”

-Slatter’s recycled stool highlights both the strength and softness disposable face masks can be formed into whilst proposing a beautiful solution to a destructive problem.
+Slatter’s recycled Veil stool (see more here) highlights both the strength and softness disposable face masks can be formed into whilst proposing a beautiful solution to a destructive problem.

 [ Find out more about the ingenious ways designers are tackling plastic waste, don’t miss A chair made from 20KG of plastic waste found in Indonesia ]